 I'm good, my friend.

-Uh I can't believe it.
+I can't believe it.

 Why is that?

-I it's it's probably because it's good for America, and everything that this president does is not good for America.
+It's probably because it's good for America, and everything that this president does is not good for America.

-He wakes up every morning and says, How can I work against America's interests?
+He wakes up every morning and says, how can I work against America's interests?

 And here's another example of it.

-You go to a foreign dictator, uh the of Venezuela, who is an ally of who?
+You go to a foreign dictator of Venezuela who is an ally of Russia, of China, of Iran, who is suppressing his people.

-Oh, I mean, it it makes no sense.
+Oh, I mean, it makes no sense.

-Explain to me this is the one question no liberal can answer.
+Explain to me, this is the one question no liberal can answer.

-How is it any different if you drill for a barrel of oil in Venezuela, Saudi Arabia, any of the OPEC plus countries, Russia, Iran, how is it any different in terms of the impact on Mother Earth than if we produce that barrel of oil here in America?
+How is it any different in terms of the impact on Mother Earth than if we produce that barrel of oil here in America?

-It's it creates high-paying career jobs.
+It creates high-paying career jobs.

-It would go a long way to reducing the price of oil at the pump and heating our homes this winter, it would be good for inflation.
+It would go a long way to reducing the price of oil at the pump and heating our homes this winter.

 Why don't we do it here?